jlegind/Dictionary_oriented_programming/readMe.markdown

 This can be implemented as an element is the dict - 'previouslength' = len(dict.values()) at the previous step. 'currentlength': len(dict.values())
 The rule can be written as if dict['previouslength'] > dict['currentlength']: raise Error ...

-You could also add a log for each step of the record creation process:
+You could also add a log for each step of the record creation process.
+The log is INSIDE the record:
 `{'id'; 13579, 'fname': 'Kristoffer', ..., 'log':`

                                               {'getcustomerid_step': ...,